rdgzmanuel/visual_topological_slam/README.md

 The pipeline processes one synchronized `(image, odometry pose, covariance)` sample per frame:

 1. **Feature extraction** — a DINOv2-Small encoder with a projection head, fine-tuned with triplet or contrastive loss, produces a 128-D place descriptor per image.
 2. **Node extraction** — the descriptors of the most recent frames form a similarity graph; the second-smallest eigenvalue of its normalized Laplacian (algebraic connectivity, λ₂) is tracked online, and a detected valley signals an appearance change that creates a node.
-No hand-tuned thresholds.
+Valleys are detected with an adaptive, MAD-based margin rather than an absolute similarity threshold.
 3. **Revisit detection and fusion** — a candidate node is merged into an existing one only if it is (a) a mutual visual nearest neighbour that stands out as a robust MAD-based outlier over all other nodes, **and** (b) geometrically compatible under a covariance-aware gate.
 The fused node's descriptor is left unchanged, so one wrong merge cannot cascade into map-wide aliasing.
 4. **Language grounding** — each node stores up to three representative views embedded with CLIP; at query time, a sentence embedding retrieves the best-matching node, with calibrated rejection of ambiguous queries.